IntentArchitect/Docs/articles/module-building/application-templates/how-to-create-application-templates/how-to-create-application-templates.md

 ---
-uid: applications.application-templates.how-to-create-application-templates
+uid: module-building.application-templates.how-to-create-application-templates
 remark: Used (https://library.kissclipart.com/20180903/wje/kissclipart-electronic-component-icon-clipart-electronic-compo-d2f1e79cc4feba0f.png) for icon in demo
 ---
 # How to create Application Templates

-This how-to guide will walk you through creating your own [Application Template](xref:applications.application-templates.about-application-templates) using the `Intent Application Template Builder` [Designer](xref:designers.about-designers).
+This how-to guide will walk you through creating your own [Application Template](xref:module-building.application-templates.about-application-templates) using the `Intent Application Template Builder` [Designer](xref:application-development.modelling.about-designers).

 ## Create a new Application